gregwdata/muttr/vibes.md

 2. **OpenRouter on the final forward hop.** Sydney alone holds `OPENROUTER_API_KEY`/`OPENROUTER_MODEL` and converts the todo payload into a chat completion.
 3. **Headers carry context.** `X-Hop-Chain`, `X-Hop-Log`, and `X-Direction` stitch the story together on both the forward and return legs.
 4. **Return leg unwrap.** US East parses the OpenRouter JSON, extracts the assistant text, and responds to the browser with hop telemetry plus the raw model output.
-5. **On-demand transcription.** A dedicated `transcribe-audio` function in US East accepts base64 WAV/MP3 blobs, forwards them to OpenRouter’s `google/gemini-2.0-flash-lite-001`, and hands the resulting transcript back to the UI for microphone-powered inputs.
+5. **On-demand transcription.** A dedicated Function App (`muttr-transcribe-us-east`) exposes `POST /api/transcribe-audio`, forwards base64 WAV/MP3 blobs to OpenRouter’s `google/gemini-2.0-flash-lite-001`, and hands the resulting transcript back to the UI for microphone-powered inputs.

 ---